ajaviaad/neuroweave/README.md

 ## Note on Architecture Modification

 This model is a heavily modified derivative of Mistral-7B.
 It introduces a novel AutoMixedActivation mechanism and customized transformer behavior with proven architectural and gradient-level differences.
 While based on open-source foundations, the resulting model behavior, weights, and activation logic reflect a distinct innovation.

+Neuroweave is no longer distributing the original Mistral weights.
+The model incorporates architectural modifications and altered activations, resulting in derivative weights generated through modified computation.
+As a result, Neuroweave weights are no longer bitwise identical to those of Mistral.